 A Live Blog is a way to engage fans by providing rapid posts and updates as a game unfolds.

-Add live blogging in your sports coverage matters for a few key reasons.
+Adding live blogging to your sports coverage matters for a few key reasons.
 Speed is the first one.
 If it takes you too long to post expert commentary on scores and players, fans will likely drift away to other channels that give them up to the minute coverage.
 The ability to engage quickly and easily with fans is the second.
 Check out how Fox Sports Australia masters Live Blog for sports coverage.

 Using a Live Blog matters in sports coverage because it is a fast way to provide coverage.
 It gives fans a reason to pay attention to you rather than looking at other experts.